LogoLogo

 After transforming the data, you will be taken to the next step where you can set a schedule for the Osmos Pipeline.

-Check out the step for more information.
+Check out the schedule step for more information.

 🔀